codeigniter4/CodeIgniter4/user_guide_src/source/general/views.md

 	                        ->render('myView');

 ### Escaping Data
-When you pass data to the `setVar()` and `setData()` functions it is automatically escaped to protect against cross-site scripting attacks.
-This  is done by looping over the $data array and running all values through the `htmlspecialchars()` function if it is a string.
+When you pass data to the `setVar()` and `setData()` functions you have the option to escape the data to protect against cross-site scripting attacks.
+As the last parameter in either method, you can pass the desired context to escape the data for.
+See below for context descriptions.

 If you don't want the data to be escaped, you can pass `null` or `'raw'` as the final parameter to each function.